p-arrow/ctf/DefendTheWeb/24Bit and higher.md

 ![grafik](https://user-images.githubusercontent.com/84674087/134056972-89920fd0-84f8-4089-a0fc-753419011408.png)

-- It seems we have to input some HTML code by ourselves in order to enter the password in a form
+- It seems we have to input some HTML code by ourselves in order to enter the password inside a form
-- Let's copy the needed HTML code from another/previous game.
-Then simply remove the username part and add your specific token value:
+- Let's copy the needed HTML code from another/previous game
+- Then simply remove the username section and add your specific token value

 ```
 <form class="form--intro-1" method="post" enctype="multipart/form-data">